 - However, when this app is launched on a device set to a language other than English, the user sees an error message and a Force Close button.
 The app doesn't load.

 To prevent this situation, make sure that a

-all types of resources, not just strings: You need to create a set of default
+all types of resources, not just strings: you need to create a set of default

-Using resources for localization
+Use resources for localization

-How to create default resources
+Create default resources